 Amy Milner

 In my own practice, I am taking a concept-driven approach.
-Rather than trying to limit myself to a single medium, I am instead choosing a single theme/topic and allowing myself to explore this from many different angles.
-My current theme has inspired me to learn willow weaving and call my mother more often… This concept-centred approach also lends itself well to collaboration, and I am excited to be working with artists I admire who share my excitement in my chosen theme.
+Rather than trying to limit myself to a single medium, I am instead choosing a theme/topic and allowing myself to explore this from many different angles.
+Lately I have been exploring self-portraits and the colour orange.
+My visual arts practice usually involves soft pastels, charcoal, watercolours and collage.

 Email ->